 Jindalee State School offers an extensive music program, both in the classroom and at an extra-curricular level.

-Jindalee State School currently has a Year 3, 4 and 5 choir and a Senior Performing Group (Year 6).
-From early in term 1, we encourage our students to register their interest in our choral program.
+Jindalee State School currently has a Year 3, 4 and a combined 5/6.
+From early in Term 1, we encourage our students to register their interest in our choral program.
 These groups perform at various events throughout the school year, including the school’s ANZAC ceremony, annual fete and the end of year concert.
 Rehearsals are held weekly during school time and we expect our students to demonstrate their commitment to the program by attending all rehearsals and performances as this is vital to the development of our quality choral program.

 Participation in our choral program gives our students a wonderful opportunity to further their enjoyment of singing.
 In doing so there are a number of associated benefits including feeling part of a team, developing self-esteem and confidence, strengthening social skills, developing performance skills and engaging in cooperative learning to achieve a common goal.

-At Jindalee we offer a very popular and specialised after school senior marimba program under the tutelage of our passionate and enthusiastic music teacher Miss M. In this one hour weekly class, students have the opportunity to be a part an ensemble dedicated to marimba music, while learning to play complex, creative, innovative and original music with a focus on fun!
+We also offer a very popular and specialised after school senior marimba program under the tutelage of our passionate and enthusiastic music teacher Miss M. In this one hour weekly class, students have the opportunity to be part of an ensemble dedicated to marimba music, while learning to play complex, creative, innovative and original music with a focus on fun!

 The benefits of marimba playing include recreational music making, discipline and skill development, but intrinsic to the marimba experience is group awareness and musical connection to other people.
 The instrument is also a physics lesson by nature as it integrates the science of acoustics with the art of music.
 All this allows for a fun, positive and socially creative music making experience.

 The ‘Jindalee Entertainment and Talent Showcase’ (JETS) has become a hugely popular event on the school calendar.
-All students from years Prep-6 are eligible to enter as individuals or in groups.
-A series of heats is scheduled in Term 4 and a range of acts is selected to perform for the whole school community in the Showcase Finale held in November.
+All students from Years Prep-6 are eligible to enter as individuals or a group.
+A series of heats is scheduled in Term 3 and a range of acts is selected to perform for the whole school community in the Showcase Finale.

 Expansion of Music into the Wider Community